ovotech/datastore4s/ROADMAP.md

 - [ ] Move to github wiki?
 (OPTIONAL)
 - [ ] Add option to automatically generate formats where possible by importing auto._ ?
 (OPTIONAL)
 - [ ] Migration package to support reading from and migrating a kind to a new kind (OPTIONAL)
+- [ ] Add a cats integration module so this can be used with cats (OPTIONAL)